Repairing Aphrodite Breast Forms

-- Use the spatula to place some Sil-poxy along each edge of the tear, and place the tear together.
-Then put thin layer of Sil-poxy on top of the tear on both sides of the breast form.
+- Use the spatula to place some Sil-poxy along each edge of the tear, and place the edges together.
+Then put a thin layer of Sil-poxy on top of the tear on both sides of the breast form.

 - You have about 5-minutes to make adjustments, and Sil-poxy is a pain to get off, so use your time wisely and make any adjustments quickly.

 - Wait 24 hours before wearing the forms again.

 When I use Sil-poxy for repairing silicone molds, I also use a piece of stretchable webbing to reinforce the repair.
 I didn't do it in this case because the breast forms are not subject to the strains that molds have to endure.
 So far, it has been great.

 You can find my latest method for attaching forms here.
 I now use a breastplate which is easier to position and that helps.
 The method below continues to work but may be more complex than you need.